elastic/integrations/packages/kubernetes/docs/kube-state-metrics.md

 This is the `state_cronjob` dataset of the Kubernetes package.
 It collects cronjob related metrics from `kube_state_metrics`.

+>Important Note: Please make sure that you install latest kube-state metrics version for this datataset to appear.
+Eg. Kube-state-metrics v2.3.0 was not reporting cron_job metrics for Kubernetes v1.25.0

 An example event for `state_cronjob` looks as following: